AHN2001hanyang/TreasurePOS/README.md

 Run the app: `dist\TreasurePOS\TreasurePOS.exe`

-> If Chromium isn’t installed on the target machine, run once:
+> If Chromium isn’t installed on the target machine, run once on that machine:
 > ```powershell
 > python -m playwright install chromium
 > ```
+> (Printing will work only after the browser is available; without it, element screenshot will fail.)

 If packaging misses resources on your setup, add collectors:

 ```powershell
 --collect-all playwright --collect-all PIL --collect-all flask_cors --collect-all pywebview
 ```